A new Gaia census of OB associations within 1 kpc: Galactic structure

 \section{Galactic structure}

 OB associations are important for our understanding of the star formation process \citep[e.g.,][]{Wright2023}, and thereby can be served to trace the position and motion of the spiral arms \citep[e.g.,][]{Quintana2023}.
 Nevertheless, our current census is limited to the nearest 1 kpc, closer than the known locations of the Perseus and Carina-Sagittarius arms \citep[e.g.,][]{Reid2019}.
-Recent studies have unveiled the potential of using overdensities of O- and B-type stars to trace the Galactic spiral arms, including the Local one \citep[e.g.,][]{Ge2024}, but they need to be complemented by other tracers of star formation in the solar neighborhood, which can themselves be connected to larger scales.
+Recent studies have confirmed the potential of using overdensities of O- and B-type stars to trace the Galactic spiral arms, including the Local one \citep[e.g.,][]{Ge2024}, but they need to be complemented by other tracers of star formation in the solar neighborhood, which can themselves be connected to larger scales.

 Simulations suggest the existence of wave-like corrugations in disc galaxies \citep[e.g.,][]{Widrow2012,Carlin2013,Williams2013,TepperGarcia2022}.
 In the Milky Way, they have been linked to the passage of the Sagittarius dwarf galaxy \citep[e.g.,][]{Purcell2011,Gomez2013,Laporte2018,Antoja2018,Laporte2019,BlandHawthornTepperGarcia2021}.
-Using Auriga cosmological simulations, \citet{Gomez2017} studied their formation through satellite interactions and showed that these corrugations get imprinted both in the gas and in the stars, including young stellar populations, which was later corroborated by \citet{TepperGarcia2022}.
+Using Auriga cosmological simulations, \citet{Gomez2017} showed that these corrugations get imprinted both in the gas and in the stars, including young stellar populations, which was later corroborated by \citet{TepperGarcia2022}.

 It is therefore not surprising that such vertical corrugations have been related to the Radcliffe Wave and its stellar counterpart such as the Cepheus Spur \citep{PantaleoniGonzalez2021}, and confirmed with the discovery of a distant corrugation in the Milky Way disk referred to as `The great wave' \citep{Poggio2025}.
 In this context, structures similar to the Radcliffe Wave serve as tracers of star formation in the local Milky Way.